eclipse-bluechi/bluechi/doc/docs/api/description.md

     Called by the manager when the corresponding service is active (either was running already, or was started), or when it failed. result is `done` if it was already running, otherwise it is the same value as the remote node returned in result from its start job.

+### interface org.containers.hirte.internal.Agent.Metrics

+This is the interface that provides signals sent from the agent to the manager to collect metrics, e.g. time measurements.

+#### Signals

+  * `AgentJobMetrics(in s unit, in s method, in t systemd_job_time_micros)`

+    This is emitted for each completed job when the collection of metrics has been enabled via `EnableMetrics`.